 After you have connected a domain, the next step is to configure back-office settings for your store—taxes and duties, billing information, and notifications.

 Depending on where your business and customers are located, you may need to adjust your Shopify store’s tax settings.
 Shopify automatically adjusts taxes for US-based sellers and sales, but you’ll need to add tax and enter your tax registrations if you’re in Canada or use default or custom rates for each location if you’re outside the US and Canada.

-Before you can launch your store beyond the 14-day free trial, you’ll need to give Shopify your credit card or bank account information for recurring payments.
+Before you can launch your store beyond the free trial, you’ll need to give Shopify your credit card or bank account information for recurring payments.
 You can update this at any time.

-Shopify can send you, your team, or your customers notifications when certain parameters have been met.
+Shopify can send notifications to you, your team, or your customers when certain parameters have been met.
 For example, you can receive an alert each time a new order is placed, an item has gone out of stock, or a package has been shipped.
 Go to Notifications in the left menu to do the following:

 - Edit notification templates

 - Create email and SMS notifications

 If you are starting a new business, you’ll likely handle order fulfillment in-house until your order volume starts to grow.
 You can connect third-party fulfillment partners to your Shopify store or use Shopify Fulfillment, which seamlessly integrates with your site and connects you to a full-service network of end-to-end shipping and fulfillment providers.